-Her ongoing research projects include "Triangulated Between White and Black: Chinese in the South" and "Chinese Female Faculties in STEM in the U.S.".
+Her current research interests include: Urban Space and Place-making, Migration and Mobility, Race and Ethnicity, and Asian Urbanism.
+She is interested in applying cartography and GIS in visualizing and analyzing spatial data.
+Her ongoing research projects include "Triangulated Between White and Black: Chinese in the Mid-South" and "Urban Queer Space in the South."
 She also continues her research interest in Asian Urbanization, particularly the social, cultural, and spatial changes in Asian cities under the impacts of globalization and neoliberalism.

-2018: Shaolu Yu, Madalyn Bryant, Emily Messmer, Sophie Tsagronis & Sarah Link (2018) “Is there a Bubble to Burst?”-College Students’ Spatial Perception of Campus and the City, a Case Study of Rhodes College in Memphis, TN, Urban Geography, Springer, 39:10, 1555-1575.
+2018: Shaolu Yu, Madalyn Bryant, Emily Messmer, Sophie Tsagronis & Sarah Link (2018) “Is there a Bubble to Burst?”-College Students’ Spatial Perception of Campus and the City, a Case Study of Rhodes College in Memphis, TN, Urban Geography, 39:10, 1555-1575.
+Springer.

-2018: Shaolu Yu “We Are All Children of God”: The Intersectionality of Religion, Race/Ethnicity, and Immigration in Chinse Churches in Memphis, Tennessee, Papers in Applied Geography, Taylor and Francis.
-Published: Feb 22, 2018.
+2018: Shaolu Yu.
+“We Are All Children of God”: The Intersectionality of Religion, Race/Ethnicity, and Immigration in Chinese Churches in Memphis, Tennessee, Papers in Applied Geography, 4:3, 256-273.
+Taylor and Francis.

 2017: Shaolu Yu.
-“Mobilocality”, Urban Geography, Springer.
-Published: Sep 13, 2017.
+“Mobilocality”, Urban Geography, 39:4, 563-586.
+Springer.

 2017: Lucia Lo, Shaolu Yu, and Wei Li, “Between China and North America: Highly Skilled Chinese Migration” in Lloyd Wong ed.
 Chinese Mobilities and Canada, University of British Columbia Press, 2017.
 138-166.

 2016: Shaolu Yu. “'I am like a deaf, a dumb and a crippled': the (Im)mobilities of Recent Chinese Immigrants in Flushing, Queens, New York City."
-Journal of Transport Geography, 54 (2016): 10-21
+Journal of Transport Geography, 54 (2016): 10-21.

-2016: Shaolu Yu, and Wei Li, “Mobility, Time and Home: The Experience of Two Generations of Transnational Chinese Geographers” in Navigating Geography and Self: Transnational Geographers Disrupting Boundaries in a Global Age, Marcus.P.
-Alan ed.
-Lexington.
+2016: Shaolu Yu, and Wei Li, “Mobility, Time and Home: The Experience of Two Generations of Transnational Chinese Geographers” in Marcus.
+P. Alan ed.
+Navigating Geography and Self: Transnational Geographers Disrupting Boundaries in a Global Age, Lexington, 2016.
 51-68.